Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 I guess I should've strengthened my outer hip last month!

-Congratulations!
-Take a rest until you feel ready to go again.
-The next set, do the same thing.
-Over the course of a week or two, you’ll be activating the right muscles without having to think about it so much.
+Then take a rest until you feel ready to go again.
+Do the same thing with the next set.
+Over the course of a week or two, you’ll start to activate the right muscles without having to think about it so much.

 Trying super hard is counterproductive.